Works with their own subpages:

 - An actual In-Universe example of this in a commercial tied in to a contest where people could win $2000 as a tie-in with the turn of the millennium.
 Red changes it to $2,000,000.

 - There's an ad for Mac, with "Choose A Vista".
 PC spins the wheel, and lands on Lose A Turn.
 Mac retorts with "Didn't you make this?".
-Most people would see this as a What an Idiot! moment, but in reality, PC loses his turn, so it's now Mac's turn to Choose A Vista.
+Most people would see this as a dumb moment, but in reality, PC loses his turn, so it's now Mac's turn to Choose A Vista.

 - Heineken's "The Tiger" ad ostensibly seems to have Unfortunate Implications, what with the woman being the "prey".
 Unless you consider the possibility that the "prey" is the attractive woman's interest, not the woman herself.
 Even if he's asking the older woman for a dance just to get the younger woman interested, all three people (mum, woman, man) probably know that.
 And he's just demonstrated a willingness to make more than the usual effort at getting the woman's attention.

 - This TMNT action figure commercial.
 Initially, one might not understand why it opened with Donatello saying "Wowie!
 Recycling works!"
 However, that clip of animation was used in this earlier TMNT action figure commercial.
 Apparently, recycling really DOES work!

 - SBS's latest slogan is "Six Billion Stories and Counting": it's not just talking about describing the diversity of humanity, but it's also their initials.

 - On the "USA Prime Credit" Discover Card commercials, the name of the operator possibly isn't "Peggy", it's "Пэги" (Pegi)!